 “Good evening,” he replied.
 “I’m very happy to see you.”
 He tried not to stare but couldn’t help but notice that she was wearing false eyelashes.

 “I know it has been a while since I came here.
 You know why I haven’t been coming.
 After losing and, I wanted nothing more to do with God or His church.
-I was angry with Him for taking and away from me.
+I was angry with Him for taking my fiancé and our son away from me.
 I thought He did it to punish me for my sins.”

 “God doesn’t take away our loved ones to punish us.
 He takes them when it’s their time to go.
 We are all here for a time.
 It just so happened that their time was before yours.
 I know you miss them but they are in Heaven with God.
 They don’t want you to be sad or angry anymore.”